-In 2004, Torbjörn Lahti and Sarah James, an American city planner who participated to the 2001 Tour, publish the book “The Natural Step for Communities.
+In 2004, Torbjörn Lahti and Sarah James, an American city planner who participated to the 2001 Tour, published the book “The Natural Step for Communities.
 How Cities and Towns can Change to Sustainable Practices”.
 A lot of the examples presented in the book are from the 2001 Tour.
 This publication led to a Book Tour in a few states of the USA.
 Thus, Torbjörn Lahti and Sarah James met several “fire souls”, mostly from Wisconsin, that got inspired by the Eco-municipality concept.
 In the next years, a lot of study circles based on the book bloomed in American cities.

 The following year, in 2005, the city of Washburn, along the Chequamegon Bay, Wisconsin, becomes the first eco-municipality in the USA.
 The Chequamegon Bay Region has been influenced by the culture from the Nordic European Countries, as a lot of people from Nordic countries have settled there throughout history; and even its landscapes are very reminiscent of Northern Sweden.
 This proximity made the establishment of a relationship with Swedish actors easier.
 The same year, Ashland and Madison (Wisconsin) also adopted the Natural Step Principles.
 Ashland and Washburn, together with Bayfield, WI and the neighboring Bad River and Red Cliff tribal nations, took part of an eco-region initiative in the Chequamegon Bay region, leading to a regional strategic sustainability plan for 2006-2011.

-In June 2006, a workshop is organized in Madison, Wisconsin, where aspiring American ecomunicipalities gathers to form a network (along with some Canadian ones) : the North American Eco-municipality Network.
+In June 2006, a workshop was organized in Madison, Wisconsin, where aspiring American ecomunicipalities gathered to form a network (along with some Canadian ones) : the North American Eco-municipality Network.
 The Network included a long list of academic institutions and non-profit organizations at the local, state, national and international levels with a broad range of expertise to share with one another, with the goal of creating more sustainable communities.

 Here is the first generation of American Eco-municipalities that were founded in 2005/2006 :